 Storage: If your computer’s storage is full, then Audacity can also face this problem.
 Because when storage is full, Audacity can not process the data properly, so you may only get mono recordings.

 Windows Input Settings: Windows also has some input settings; if you have selected only stereo mic input, this might hurdle the mono recording.

 Hardware: Last but not least, the hardware you use to record can also be an issue.
 If it is not configured properly or if it is not compatible with Audacity, then this problem can occur.

 Restore Audacity Settings

-If you have accidentally changed the Audacity settings, then the best way to fix this problem is by restoring to default through the restart configuration option.
+If you accidentally changed the Audacity settings, the best way to fix this problem is by restoring to default through the restart configuration option.
 It will bring back Audacity to its manufacturer’s recommended settings.
 To do this, follow the steps below:

 - Open Audacity, go to the tools menu, and click “Reset Configuration.”

 - It will automatically reset all the Audacity settings to default.

 Note: If you have set up different settings according to your device, we don’t recommend you use this restore method.
 Try other below-described methods.